 The Witness Service

 The Witness Service is a free service run by the Citizens Advice that offers support before and during a trial.
 It’s only natural to have questions about what will happen during the trial and they will be on-hand to explain things to you and put your mind at rest.
-You will also have the support of your Beacon case manager.
+You will also have the support of your Beacon Support Worker.

 Often, it’s the unknown that can be a bit daunting.
 Most people don’t see in the inside of a court room unless they have been called as a witness or done jury service.
 Some people find it helpful to request a visit to the court ahead of the trial date, so it’s familiar and less intimidating on the day.
 Your Witness Service volunteer can to organise this, they can also make any special arrangements for those who need an interpreter, are disabled or have difficulty getting to the court